Pre-arrival

 Students are advised to arrive with a level of fitness that is appropriate for multi-day canoeing and hill-walking journeys.
 A typical day in the field may involve walking on uneven terrain, up and down steep inclines for up to 20km per day, for multiple days in a row.
 If you have any concerns about fitness level, please email the Programme Director to discuss.
 In addition, gaining additional experience and/or instruction in any of the practical skill courses that you will be taking is highly recommended.

 Detailed information about the Professional Development Programme (PDP) will be discussed and a dedicated Learn page provided at the start of the semester.
-Students on Certificate pathways are not required to do the PDP, although they may join in at an additional cost if they wish, they have the required skills and space is available.

 The University provides all of the technical equipment required for practical courses, although you are welcome to use your own if you prefer.
 Our technical equipment (eg. ice axes, crampons, helmets, climbing hardware, buoyancy aids, wet suits, paddles, stoves, tents), some of which can be loaned to students for their personal use outside of the courses, as long as they are deemed competent to use it.
 Naturally, students are responsible for loss or damage to this equipment while on loan.